mukesh1352/expense_sharing.dev/README.md

 ## Design Choices

-- **PostgreSQL** is used to provide strong consistency and transactional guarantees, which are essential for financial data. **Neon** is preffered in this project.
+- **PostgreSQL** is used to provide strong consistency and transactional guarantees, which are essential for financial data. **Supabase** is used as the managed PostgreSQL provider for reliability and always-on availability during development.
 - The backend is designed as a **stateless service**, with the database acting as the **single source of truth**.
 - Authentication and payment processing are intentionally kept **out of scope**